adobe/spectrum-web-components/packages/coachmark/README.md

 yarn add @spectrum-web-components/coachmark
 ```

-Import the side effectful registration of `<sp-coachmark-popover>` & `<sp-coachmark>` via:
+Import the side effectful registration of `<sp-coachmark>` via:

 ```
-import '@spectrum-web-components/coachmark/sp-coachmark-popover.js';
 import '@spectrum-web-components/coachmark/sp-coachmark.js';

 ```

-When looking to leverage the `Coachmark` or `CoachmarkPopover` base classes as a type and/or for extension purposes, do so via:
+When looking to leverage the `Coachmark` base classe as a type and/or for extension purposes, do so via:

 ```
-import { CoachmarkPopover, Coachmark } from '@spectrum-web-components/coachmark';
+import { Coachmark } from '@spectrum-web-components/coachmark';
 ```

 ## Example